If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 Except as otherwise noted above, we endeavour to only collect personal information about you from you, where it is reasonable and practical to do so.

-Generally, we use personal information for providing, evaluating, improving, personalising and developing our business, the Site, our other products and services, and to protect our users.
+Generally, we use personal information for providing, evaluating, improving, personalising and developing our business, our Services, our other products and services, and to protect our users.
+However, we may use your personal information for commercial purposes with our partners, affiliates, and sponsors.
 More specifically, we use personal information for:

-We automatically gather information to monitor the use of the Site and our other products and services.
+We automatically gather information to monitor the use of our Services and our other products and services.
 Most of the data we collect is aggregated, and such aggregated information is effectively anonymous to us.

 Sometimes you will be asked to confirm that you agree to a particular activity, or the collection of your personal information for a specific purpose.
 Though we usually collect aggregate data, we will make it clear to you if any information is being collected in a way that could personally identify you.